pkarsy/ds3231-toit/README.md

 > set-aging-offset

 Can get a value from -128 up to 127 to make the clock more accurate (much less than 2ppm).
-See [this project](https://github.com/gbhug5a/DS3231-Aging-GPS), on how to measure this offset, but most of the time you dont need it.
+- [this project](https://github.com/gbhug5a/DS3231-Aging-GPS), can be used to measure the offset but requires some work from your part, and some addidtional hardware components.
+- For the lazy, the example "calculate-offser.toit" can give you an offset, but it requires at least a day of measurements.

 ### VCC GND and battey powered projects
 On battery, the 4mA the DS3231 is using, is a huge consumption.
 For this specific purpose the VCC and GND can be GPIO pins, and the DS3231 module is powered OFF when in deep-sleep.
-Assuming a good CR2032 coin cell, the time keeping function will still work.
+Assuming a good CR2032 coin cell, the time keeping function will still work and the registers will retain their values.